 In the end, we believe that you don’t need to spend an inordinate amount of money to get a great laptop for college.
 The Asus ZenBook UX330UA provides the best example to prove our point.

-Our Asus ZenBook UX330UA full review
+Read our full Asus ZenBook UX330UA review

 Microsoft Surface Pro